Gazzini/docs/projects/fitness/experiments/2022-10-keto-cut.md

 It's important to get fiber on Keto.
 At first, I had some weird sense of pride in doing keto "strict" where I didn't even take dietary fiber, and this was really stupid.
 I... had some issues.

-The trick is to ingest ~3 servings of ground flax-seed every morning & every evening (totaling ~6 servings / day), and even a small amount Greek yogurt (around a workout, because it has some real carbs).
+The trick is to ingest ~3 servings of ground flax-seed every morning & every evening (totaling ~6 servings / day), and even a small amount of Greek yogurt (around a workout, because it has some real carbs).

 ### Energy